 Loaded Radish Chip Nacos

-- 1 tbsp olive oil enough to lightly coat the radish slices
+- 1 tablespoon olive oil - enough to lightly coat the radish slices

 Happy radish eating!